SomtirthM/splunk-to-sqlite-automation/README.md

 ## Overview
 This project automates data extraction from **Splunk** and loads it into an **Oracle database** using Python.
-Currently, analysts manually download CSV files from Splunk multiple times a day.
-This solution removes manual intervention by automating the process end-to-end.
+This solution removes manual effort and dependencies related to downloading CSV files from Splunk multiple times a day by automating the process end-to-end.

 ---